 Beginning in 2002, ELO has organized and run a conference series dedicated to electronic literature.
-These conferences have been hosted by Brown University, École nationale supérieure des Arts Décoratifs, the University of California, Los Angeles, Université Paris 8, the University of Maryland, Washington State University Vancouver, and West Virginia University.
+These conferences have been hosted by Brown University, École nationale supérieure des Arts Décoratifs, the University of California, Los Angeles, Université Paris 8, the University of Maryland, Washington State University Vancouver, West Virginia University, and the University of Bergen.
 For more information about current conferences and archives from previous conferences, please visit our conference series site.

-The Electronic Literature Collection is a periodical publication of current and older electronic literature in a form suitable for individual, public library, and classroom use.
+The Electronic Literature Collection (ELC) is a periodical publication of current and older electronic literature in a form suitable for individual, public library, and classroom use.
 Both volume 1 and volume 2 of the publication are available online; volume 1 is also available as cross-platform CD-ROM, while volume 2 is available on a USB flash drive, both in a cases appropriate for library processing, marking, and distribution.
 The contents of the Collection are offered under a Creative Commons license so that libraries and educational institutions will be allowed to duplicate and install works and individuals can share the Collection with others.
+ELC3 is in production and will be available in early June 2016.

 The Electronic Literature Directory provides an extensive database of listings for electronic works and their authors.
 Bibliographic information on pre-Web and other offline work is included, along with links to a great deal of work that is only a click away.
 The descriptive entries cover poetry, fiction, drama, and nonfiction works of electronic literature, including hypertexts, animated poems, interactive fiction, multimedia pieces, text generators, and works that allow reader collaboration.
 The directory allows readers and students to easily list all of an author’s works and to browse through different genres of work.